-Double Major - Science Teaching J. Garland 105B Gantt Circle jgarlan 656-3180 Study Abroad Liaison Y. Kihara Kihara 118 Long Hall ykihara 656-9857 Honors College Liaison K. Whitehead 150 Long Hall kwhiteh CU Records/Registration Enrolled Student Services 104 Sikes Hall esstranscripts 656-4146 Center for Career and Professional Development Hendrix Student Center, 3 rd floor career-L 656-6000 Major Codes BA-BIOS-G BA Biological Sciences BS-BIOS-G BS Biological Sciences BS-MICR-G BS-MICR-BIOM UD-PRPH-G Biome crobiology dicine Concentra e-pharmacy - No
+Double Major - Science Teaching J. Garland 105B Gantt Circle jgarlan 656-3180 Study Abroad Liaison Y. Kihara 118 Long Hall ykihara 656-9857 Honors College Liaison K. Whitehead 150 Long Hall kwhiteh CU Records/Registration Enrolled Student Services 104 Sikes Hall esstranscripts 656-4146 Center for Career and Professional Development Hendrix Student Center, 3 rd floor career-L 656-6000

 A NOTE TO ALL MAJORS: Please keep this handbook for reference throughout your college career at Clemson University.
 Requirements may change in the future, but you will only be responsible for those in effect at the time of your entrance - either as a first-year or transfer or as returning student if you leave school for one or more semesters.
-We have attempted, in this unofficial publication, to be as accurate as possible, but typographical errors or errors of omission are possible.
-Requirements and courses are officially listed in the Clemson University Undergraduate Announcements 2022-2023, (Undergraduate Announcements 2022-2023)
+We have attempted, in this unofficial publication, to be as accurate as possible, but typographical errors of omission are possible.
+Requirements and courses are officially listed in the Clemson University Undergraduate Announcements 2022-2023, (Undergraduate Announcements 2023-2024)